 Introducing Glenmere Press

 We’re a small press publishing a few titles each year.
-Our quality trade paperbacks and eBooks are digitally produced to exacting standards.
+Our quality hardcover books, trade paperbacks, and eBooks are produced to exacting standards.

-We maintain editorial control over what we publish, working in close partnership with our authors instead of answering to corporate gatekeepers.
+We maintain editorial control over what we publish, working in close partnership with our authors.
 Because our list is small, production is fast, and we can respond quickly to shifts in the marketplace and to emerging production and distribution challenges.

 In order to offer readers alternatives to the mainstream market, we look for unique voices, foster emerging authors, and attend to design input.
 We make sure readers find our books and that they stay in print.
-We keep on top of what’s happening in the world of publishing, and offer our authors a better deal.
+We keep on top of what’s happening in the world of publishing.
+And we offer our authors a better deal.